I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Check saving the game: if the location is not the Sanctum Sanctorum and the location is not the Temple of Peace, say "(The game can only be saved when in an indisputably safe place.
 This is not that place.
 You will know it when you find it.)" instead.[* An exceptionally unpopular rule with players, this.
 But it does make the reward for those who discover "make sanctuary" all the sweeter.]

 Effect of casting make sanctuary at:
-	if the location is the Sanctum Sanctorum begin;
-		record outcome "which - thankfully - dissipate harmlessly.
+	if the location is the Sanctum Sanctorum: record outcome "which - thankfully - dissipate harmlessly.
 There probably are necromancers in this world who could get away with a stunt like that, but you're not one of them.";
 		rule succeeds;
-	end if;
 	record outcome "which - sketchily at first, but with growing confidence of purpose - come together into the ghostly rainbow outlines of a sanctuary before you";
 	change the outside exit of the Sanctum Sanctorum to the location;
 	move the rainbow outlines of your sanctuary to the location;